 There are four operations supported by the GPIO microcode to perform the physical I/O functions.
-These operations provide for (1) doing a name lookup, (2) doing a physical read of PS 300 mass memory, (3) doing a physical write to PS 300 mass memory, and/or (4) doing a synchronous physical write to PS 300 mass memory.
+These operations provide for (1) doing a name lookup, (2) doing a physical read of PS 390 mass memory, (3) doing a physical write to PS 390 mass memory, and (4) doing a synchronous physical write to PS 390 mass memory.
 The interface-specific commands and options for these operations are described in detail in the Customer Installation and User Manual for the appropriate interface.
 This section will describe the general data formats used in the physical I/O operations.

-- The first of these is the lookup format.
+• The first of these is the lookup format.
 The lookup requires a name, consisting of a string of characters and a 32-bit integer variable where the address of the named entity can be returned by the GPIO.
 Only one name can be looked up per QIO.
-If there isn't an Alpha for the specified name, a null is returned for the address. - The physical read requires a special list of addresses to read from PS 300 mass memory.
+If there is no Alpha for the specified name, a null is returned for the address.

+• The physical read requires a special list of addresses to read from PS 390 mass memory.
 The addresses acquired through multiple lookupname calls are assembled into the addrlist.
 The format of this list is shown in Figure 4-1.
-When the physical read completes, it returns a list of addresses and data in the format shown in Figure 4-2.